davetron5000/naildrivin5.com/_posts/2024-01-24-web-components-in-earnest.md

 case, however, it seemed easier to make it more generic.
 This component wraps a checkbox element and intercepts its state.
 It accepts an `element` attribute, expected to be the id of another element, and an `attribute-name` attribute.

-When the interior checkbox is checked, `elements` has `attribute-name` set to true.
+When the interior checkbox is checked, the element the id from `element` has the attributed named from `attribute-name` set to true.
 When the checkbox is unchecked, the attribute is removed.

 I used this to add or remove the `compact` attribute to the `<g-palette>`, then drove the visual appearance of compact mode entirely in CSS.
 This was *far* simpler to achieve than having each component modify its behavior or appearance programmatically.